s-goldman/Dusty-Evolved-Star-Kit/README.md

 Documentation
 -------------

-The documentation can be found on [readthedocs](http://dusty-evolved-star-kit.readthedocs.io/en/latest/)
+The documentation will soon be found on [readthedocs](http://dusty-evolved-star-kit.readthedocs.io/en/latest/)

 Installing the DESK